juesato/speech-to-text/README.md

 ### Arguments

 ##### Options

+If `options` is passed as a `String`, it is taken as the path for `file`.
+Otherwise, it should be an Object, which can have the following attributes:

  * `file` - path to the audio file to be transcribed.
- * `segments` (optional) - `[{'start': float, 'duration': float}]` Specifies how to divide the audio file into segments before transcription. `start` and `duration` are floats specifying times in seconds.
-If this argument is not specified, the audio is split according to natural pauses.
+ * `segments` (optional) - `[start]` Specifies how to divide the audio file into segments before transcription. `start` is a `float` specifying a track time in seconds.
+If this argument is not specified, the audio is split into 60 second segments (the maximum length allowed by Google's servers).
+If a segment is longer than 60 seconds, it is split into 60 second segments.
+ * `maxDuration` (optional) - any segments longer than `maxDuration` will be split into segments of `maxDuration` seconds.
+Defaults to 15 seconds.
+ * `maxRetries` (optional) - sometimes Google servers do not respond correctly, if a segment is not processed correctly, it will be sent again `maxRetries` more times.
+Defaults to 1.

 #### Callback